Home | Psychology of Wellness | Addiction Recovery | Contemplating Change

 Recovery is messy.
 Surrounding the addiction is a complex and complicated web of problems.
 Some problems existed prior to the addiction; other problems are consequences.
 Change is filled with issues, hinderances and conflicts.
 The clarity of a sober mind is necessary to address these problems; however, the originating movements to clear the mind must take place while still handicapped.

 DiClemente explains, “Addicted individuals often find it difficult to consider change long enough to make a good decision.”
 Many substance abusers reported that they felt inclined to quit, rushed into a plan, convinced they would be successful.
 A distraught substance abuser, recently discharged from his detox program, lamented, “I thought life would be easier sober.”
-The beginning movement into recovery only creates a new clarity of mind, newly detoxified we are rudely awakened to reality—problems patiently waited.

 There is hope, even in addiction, helpful contemplation is possible.
 Perhaps, only basic ruminations at first; but these imaginations can evolve into sustained and substantiated thinking.
 DiClemente believes that, “precontemplators who are dependent on an addictive behavior are clearly capable of directed and self-regulated actions and thoughts.“ He continues, “Goal-directed behavior is not impossible for addicted individuals, and neither should be some consideration of the problems and consequences of the addictive behavior” (2018, pg.
 120-121).